Pat Riley: Kareem never had potential, ‘only greatness’

 ”Which we did,” Riley acknowledges.

 Riley knew it then and came to appreciate it even more years later – there were only a few ways to stop the player who would eventually spend nearly four decades as the most prolific scorer in NBA history.
-Abdul-Jabbar is on the verge of being passed by the Lakers’ LeBron James, the 38-year-old who was nearly nine months from being born when the unforgettable center made one of his signature sky hooks on April 5, 1984 to overtake Wilt Chamberlain and become the league’s scoring leader.
+Abdul-Jabbar was passed Tuesday night atop the scoring list by the Lakers’ LeBron James, the 38-year-old who was nearly nine months from being born when the unforgettable center made one of his signature sky hooks on April 5, 1984 to overtake Wilt Chamberlain and become the league’s scoring leader.

 ”Kareem was a guy that never had any potential.
 He just had greatness,” said Riley, now the president of the Miami Heat and one of the few who has worked with both Abdul-Jabbar and James. ”You could see that.
 When you can bypass potential and you move right to greatness as a high school player, and then college and then the pros … there are very few like him.
 There’s a handful.
 Two handfuls, at the most.”

-James is one of them, going from high school straight to the NBA, and now in his 20th season, he is now just 89 points away from passing Abdul-Jabbar’s record.
-The Lakers play Thursday in Indiana, then Saturday at New Orleans.
+James is one of them, going from high school straight to the NBA.

-The most realistic target for the record-breaker is Tuesday in Los Angeles against Oklahoma City or – perhaps symbolically – next Thursday in L.A. when the Lakers play host to the Milwaukee Bucks, the team that Abdul-Jabbar started his NBA career with.

 This past October, Abdul-Jabbar – on his Substack page where he discusses and offers opinion on a variety of topics, often nothing to do with sports – wrote that when James passed Kobe Bryant for No. 3 on the all-time scoring list in 2020, he ”knew it was just a matter of time before he passed me too.”